Farman F.60 Goliath: Operational history

 Farman was quick to press the Goliath into service and made several publicity flights.
-On 8 February 1919, the Goliath flew 12 passengers from Toussus-le-Noble to RAF Kenley, near Croydon.
+On 8 February 1919, the Goliath flew 12 passengers from Toussus-le-Noble to RAF Kenley, near Croydon in 2 hours and 30 minutes.
 Since non-military flying was not permitted at that date, Lucien Bossoutrot and his passengers were all ex-military pilots who wore uniforms and carried mission orders for the circumstances.
-The flight went well, taking 2 hours and 30 minutes.
 The pilot and passengers were well received in England.
-The return flight was made the following day and took 2 hours and 10 minutes.
+The return flight the following day took 2 hours and 10 minutes.

-Other flights were made to publicize the Goliath.
-On 3 April 1919, 14 passengers were flown to an altitude of 6,200 m (20,341 ft).
-Later, on 11 August 1919, an F.60 flew eight passengers and a ton of supplies from Paris via Casablanca and Mogador to Koufa, 180 km north of Saint-Louis, Senegal, flying more than 4500 km.
+In another publicity flight, on 3 April 1919, a Goliath with 14 passengers was flown to an altitude of 6,200 m (20,341 ft).
+On 11 August 1919, an F.60 flew eight passengers and a ton of supplies from Paris via Casablanca and Mogador to Koufa, 180 km north of Saint-Louis, Senegal, flying more than 4500 km.